kubedb/docs/docs/guides/hanadb/custom-rbac/using-custom-rbac.md

 # Using Custom RBAC Resources

-KubeDB supports finer user control over role based access permissions provided to a HanaDB instance.
-This tutorial will show you how to use KubeDB to run HanaDB instance with custom RBAC resources.
+KubeDB supports user-managed role-based access permissions for HanaDB.
+This tutorial shows how to run a HanaDB instance with custom RBAC resources.

 ## Before You Begin

-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+Prepare a Kubernetes cluster and configure `kubectl` to communicate with it.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+Install the KubeDB CLI on your workstation and the KubeDB operator in your cluster by following the steps [here](/docs/setup/README.md).

 To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.